ViktorIvil/attic/subprojects.md

 ***

 {: .fs-5}
-This page lists all the **Sub-Projects** in The Apache Attic, for Projects see the [Retired Projects page]({% link projects.md %}).
+This page lists all the **Sub-Projects** in The Apache Attic, see also the [Retired Projects page]({% link projects.md %}).

 {: .note}